top of page

 Nothing shows the cause for concern better than when the television news networks in America pick it up as a “news headline.”
 Twenty Springs ago, specifically May of 2003, the tension went tilt in middle America.
 Tornadoes went berserk.
 Some 60 tornadoes were spawned out of 1 or 2 violent storms.
 60 mind you.
 That’s SIXTY.

 Other events of “different flavors” are also mentioned in the new book that point to the far-reaching rate.
-While the average person is probably not in tune, unfortunately, in the disciplines of science, they are getting the picture.
+While the average person is probably not in tune, unfortunately, however, in the disciplines of science, they are getting the picture.
 Winds in the neighborhood of 90-110 miles an hour in big cities were once quite rare.

 Robert Valentine's book Alert: For The Times, Book of Secrets is not a whimsy spur of the moment thing.
 In time, the picture becomes clearer.
 The author has labored on it since 1996, and the numerous data points provided are suitable for any age.